FTC-23511/SolversLib-Docs/features/util.md

 ## Timing Functions

-FTCLib Comes with multiple timers and Timing Functions.
+SolversLib Comes with multiple timers and Timing Functions.
 They let you set the length, unit, can act as a stopwatch or even return the loop time.

 ### Timer